anbjos/spectral-transformer/README.md

 ![Cleaned signal with noise](figures/result.png)
 ![Listen to result](https://github.com/anbjos/spectral-transformer/blob/main/figures/result.wav) (Choose "Download Raw" to hear the audio)

+## Transformer

+This section presents a textbook description of the Transformer, which may be skipped by those already familiar with the concept.
+It provides a matrix representation aligned with the Julia format, where inputs are arranged as $inputs \times sequence$, unlike formats used in the [Attention Is All You Need](https://arxiv.org/html/1706.03762v7) paper.
+Additionally, it lays the groundwork for modifications needed to handle audio data instead of text, with the implementation following this structure.

-## Attention Mechanism
+### Attention Mechanism
-Understanding the [attention mechanism](https://arxiv.org/html/1706.03762v7) is crucial for adapting deep learning architectures to various input formats.
-While most explanations utilize a sequence × embedding input format, this discussion emphasizes the embedding × sequence format as implemented in [Julia](https://julialang.org/).
-Additionally, this documentation aims to provide a comprehensive overview of the concepts that may initially seem challenging, breaking them down in a clear and accessible manner.
-By doing so, it not only facilitates modifications to input/output processing but also ensures the provided code is both intuitive and adaptable.

 The attention mechanism is a foundational concept in modern deep learning architectures, such as the Transformer.
 It enables models to focus on specific elements of an input sequence when generating an output, capturing the relationships between elements of the sequence.
 This section provides a step-by-step explanation of how the attention mechanism operates for **a single attention head**, starting with input representation as matrices, followed by transformations into **queries (Q)**, **keys (K)**, and **values (V)**—all of which are *learned* representations rather than direct input data.
 The similarities between **Q** and **K** are then measured using a dot product, yielding weights that indicate how relevant each position is relative to the current query.
 These weights are subsequently applied to **V**, allowing the model to focus on and aggregate information from different parts of the sequence.
 Each step is described in terms of the matrix operations that underlie the mechanism.

 ---

-### 1. **Input Representation as a Matrix**
+### 1. Input Representation as a Matrix

 The input sequence is represented as a matrix:

 Let the sequence have $n$ elements, each represented by a vector of dimension $d$.
-The input sequence is then represented as:
+The input sequence to the attention head is then represented as:

 $$
 X \in \mathbb{R}^{d \times n}